Cycling Passo Pordoi from Canazei

 PJAMM Cycling’s Profile Tool

 Steepest kilometer is 7.4% and 88.5% of the climb is at 5-10%.

 While the route to Passo Pordoi is more scenic, the ascent from Arabba is more often included in the Giro and the Maratona dles Dolomites (seven Dolomites passes, 138 kilometers, 4230 meters).
-However, in 2021 the Giro features Passo Pordoi from Canazei as it makes its fourteenth appearance as the Cima Coppi on the Giro’s Queen Stage.
+However, in 2021 and 2022 the Giro features Passo Pordoi from Canazei as it makes its fifteenth appearance as the Cima Coppi on the Giro’s Queen Stage.

 Stage 16 (May 24, 2021):

 GIRO D’ITALIA HISTORY

 Passo Pordoi was first featured in the Giro d’Italia in 1937 and since has appeared 40 times (most recently 2022).
 It has been the Cima Coppi (highest point of the Giro) 14 times (15 after the Giro passes over it May 28, Stage 20), more than any other pass in Giro history (Stelvio is second highest at 9).

 “The Cima Coppi is the title given to the highest peak in the yearly running of the Giro d'Italia, one of cycling's Grand Tour races.
 The mountain that is given this title each year awards more mountains classification points to the first rider than any of the other categorized mountains in the race.

 Fausto Coppi finished first on Passo Pordoi 5 times

 He also won the Giro 5 times (1940, 1947, 1949, 1952-53)